transdigiware/blockchain/howto/ibp-console-build-network.md

 In this release, distributed ordering services, in which multiple organizations contribute nodes to an ordering service, are not supported.
 Every ordering node in the ordering service will be administered by a single organization.

 The production level ordering service available is a crash fault tolerant (CFT) ordering service based on an implementation of Raft protocol in `etcd`.
 Raft follows a “leader and follower” model, where a leader node is selected (per channel) and its decisions are replicated by the followers.
-Raft ordering services should be easier to set up and manage than Kafka-based ordering services.
+Its design allows different organizations to contribute nodes to a distributed ordering service.
 For more information about Raft, see [The Ordering Service](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html#raft){: external}.

 Currently, the only crash fault tolerant configuration of ordering nodes currently available is **five** nodes.
 While it is possible to create a crash fault tolerant ordering service with as little as three nodes, this configuration incurs risk.
 If a node goes down, for example during a maintenance cycle, only two nodes would be left.
 If another node was lost during this cycle **for any reason**, only one node would left.
 In that state, a one node ordering service when you started with three, you would no longer have a majority of nodes available, also known as a "quorum".
 Without a quorum, no transactions can be pushed.
 The channel would cease to function.